Johann Strauss I: Life and work

 Johann Strauss II often played his father's works and openly declared his admiration of them, although it was no secret to the Viennese that their rivalry was intense, with the press at that time fueling it.
 Johann Strauss I refused to play again at the Dommayer's Casino, which offered his son his conducting debut, and was to tower over his son during his lifetime in terms of career advancement, but Strauss II was to eclipse him in terms of popularity in the classical repertoire.
 In 1846, Johann Strauss I was awarded the honorary title of K.K.
 Hofballmusikdirektor (Director of Music for the Imperial and Royal Court Balls) by Emperor Ferdinand I.

 Strauss died in Vienna on 25 September 1849 at the age of 45 from scarlet fever contracted from one of his illegitimate children.
 He was buried at the Döblinger cemetery beside his friend Joseph Lanner.
 In 1904, both of their remains were transferred to the graves of honour at the Zentralfriedhof.
 The former Döbling Cemetery is now a Strauss-Lanner Park.
 Hector Berlioz paid tribute to the 'Father of the Viennese Waltz' by commenting that "Vienna without Strauss is like Austria without the Danube".

-Nita Strauss, guitarist with Alice Cooper and others, claims to be a descendant of Johann Strauss.
+Nita Strauss, guitarist with Alice Cooper and others, claims to be a descendant of Johann Strauss; though she expressed uncertainty regarding her ostensible family connection in 2026.